ppy/osu-wiki/news/2023/2023-05-06-new-featured-artist-genkaku-aria.md

 ### Genkaku Aria - Velvet Romancer

-And if that's too much for you, [this map](https://osu.ppy.sh/beatmapsets/1557663) hosted by [Adinda](https://osu.ppy.sh/users/15959751) should be a bit simpler.
+And if that's too much for you, [this map](https://osu.ppy.sh/beatmapsets/1557663) hosted by ::Adinda::{ user-id=15959751 } should be a bit simpler.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/358/Songs/Genkaku%20Aria%20-%20Velvet%20Romancer.mp3">